-USB 3.0 Devices and Connectors
+USB 3.1 Devices and Connectors

-USB 3.0 devices come in two flavors - Hosts and Devices.
+USB 3.1 products come in three flavors - Hosts, Devices, and Cables.

-- Hosts are where the USB controller resides, for example, on a Personal Computer (PC).
-It includes the CPU, buses, and operating system. - Devices are USB hubs or peripheral devices, for example memory sticks, external disk drives, printers, digital cameras, cellular telephones/PDAs, etc.
+- Hosts are where the USB controller resides, for example, on a Personal Computer (PC), Notebook Computer or Tablet.
+It includes the CPU, buses, and operating system. - Devices are USB hubs or peripheral devices, for example memory sticks, external disk drives, printers, digital cameras, cellular telephones/PDAs, etc. - Cables are typically passive and provide data, power and control signals between a host and device.

-The receiver test requirements are the same for both, but as we will see, the adapters and cabling needed for testing differ.
-There are four types of connectors defined in the USB 3.0 specification.
+The receiver test requirements are the same for both a Host and Device, but as we will see, the adapters and cabling needed for testing differ.
+Also multi-function products are also available such as Hubs and Docks but they are simply treated as both a Host and Device in terms of electrical testing.

+There are four types of connectors defined in the USB 3.1 specification.

-- The Standard A connector connects to the Host, and is the type of connector that is most familiar to consumers, as it is the type of USB port found on PCs and is the connector type found on the ubiquitous USB memory stick. - The Standard B type of connector is typically used for large stationary USB peripherals such as printers and external hard drives.
-It is usually found at the other end of a USB cable connecting the peripheral to the PC. - The Power B connector is the same form factor as the Standard B, with extra pins for power and ground. - The Micro connectors are used for small peripherals, such as digital cameras.
+The Standard A connector connects to the Host, and is the type of connector that is most familiar to consumers, as it is the type of USB port found on PCs and is the connector type found on the ubiquitous USB memory stick.

+- The Standard B type of connector is typically used for stationary USB peripherals such as printers and external hard drives.
+It is usually found at the other end of a USB cable connecting the peripheral to the PC. - The Standard C type connector is the same connector for both a Host and Device and allows for reversible connections as well as flipping of the plug (upside down or upside up).
+Additional pins provide dynamic port negotiation of host or device state as well as higher power transfer. - The Micro connectors are used for small peripherals, such as digital cameras or phones.

 While the SuperSpeed B side connectors on the cables (plugs) are incompatible with USB 2.0 B receptacles, the A side connectors are fully compatible.
-This allows USB 3.0 devices to plug into USB 2.0 hosts.
-All USB 3.0 receptacles accept both USB 2.0 and 3.0 plugs, so that USB 2.0 cables and devices can be used with USB 3.0 hosts.
+This allows USB 3.1 devices to plug into USB 2.0 hosts.
+All USB 3.1 receptacles accept both USB 2.0 and 3.1 plugs, so that USB 2.0 cables and devices can be used with USB 3.1 hosts.